-Not many would argue that China stocks were on fire.
+Few people would have argued that China stocks were on fire.

-China’s equity market achieved red-hot status just as the nation’s economy and real estate market went through a cooling off period.
+China’s stock market achieved mainstream status among its local populace just as the nation’s economy and property market went through a cooling off period.
 This probably wasn’t driven by sound economics either.

-It was common to see Beijing release annual GDP growth numbers above 10% over the past decade.
+Back in the 1990s and 2000s, it was common for Beijing release annual GDP growth numbers above 10%.
 But economic growth in the world’s most populous country is now at its weakest since the Great Recession in 2009.

 This raises the question: are Chinese stocks in the midst of a bubble?
-If so, is it still safe to invest in China?
+If so, is it still safe to buy stocks and invest in China?

-There are other growing indicators of speculative fervor in China.
-In recent years, people in the country sunk much of their excess savings into the local property market.
+Sadly, there are growing indicators of speculative fervor in China stocks.
+People in the country sunk much of their excess savings into the local real estate market throughout recent years.

-However, the bubble in China’s real estate market is now deflating.
-Capital must go somewhere – and it’s piling into the skyrocketing stock market.
+Yet the bubble in China’s property market is finally deflating.
+Capital must go somewhere – and it’s piling into the skyrocketing Chinese stock market.

 “There’s no question there’s a lot of domestic euphoria about equities within China,” according to Albert Brenner at People’s United Wealth Management.